Our 7 Simple Steps To 401(k) Success

 Sign up today.
-That's the single most important piece of advice we can give you about a 401(k) plan offered by your employer.
+That’s the single most important piece of advice we can give you about a 401(k) retirement account offered by your employer.

-We can't guarantee that the plan will build all the retirement savings you want.
-The ultimate value of your 401(k) depends on many things — how much you save, how long you have before you retire and how well the stock market performs over that time.
+We can’t guarantee that the plan will build all the retirement savings you want.
+The ultimate value of your 401(k) depends on many things, like how much you save, how long you have before you retire, and how well the stock market performs over that time.